 spoken of as being ordained, Readers and Cantors are said to be sealed." -Rudder, pg.
 4.

-Anyone who is ordained is a partakers of Holy Orders and is part of the Church's hierarchy and clergy.
+Anyone who is ordained is a partaker of Holy Orders and is part of the Church's hierarchy and clergy.
 Each clerical rank is a participation in one of the ranks of the

 MINOR ORDERS: 1) Doorkeeper*, 2) Reader / Cantor, 3) Exorcist*, 4) Acolyte*, 5) Sub-Deacon